Johnny Son

-Jonghyun "Johnny" Son (born May 30, 2003) is a Canadian soccer player.
+Jonghyun "Johnny" Son (born May 30, 2003) is a Canadian soccer player who plays for Waterloo United in League1 Ontario.

+Early life

+Son began playing with Sigma FC at youth level at age 11.

 Club career

-Sigma FC

 In 2019, Son played for League1 Ontario club Sigma FC, making two appearances during the regular season, and two in the playoffs.

-Forge FC

 After training with the team in the summer of 2019, in June 2021 Forge FC announced Son was joining the club on a multi-year contract.
 He made his debut for Forge in a 2021 CONCACAF League match against Salvadoran side FAS on August 12.

-Despite the multi-year contract, Son did not return to Forge for the 2022 season.